 - 1/4 cup boiling water

-- 3/4 cup nut milk or milk of choice
+- 3/4 cup nut milk (homemade cashew milk is divine) or milk of choice

-Simply heat the nutmilk or milk of choice in a saucepan (or milk frothier if you own one) on low heat with the raw cocoa, cinnamon and the vanilla till starting to bubble.
+Simply heat the milk of choice in a saucepan (or milk frothier if you own one) on low heat with the raw cocoa, cinnamon and the vanilla till starting to bubble.
 Pour into a mug and top with boiling water.
+Dust with cacao powder to finish.
 Your hot chocolate with cinnamon and vanilla is now ready to enjoy!

 - Play around with different milks till you find one that suits your taste buds.
 The most popular homemade nut milks are cashew, brazil and almond.
 If you are sensitive to nuts you can make seed based milks on sesame seeds or sunflower seeds.
 Otherwise, if you are buying your dairy free milk ensure the brands you choose are free from added sugars.